priya-gitTest/DFDP2/README.md

 - Metadata like `PatientID`, `StudyDate`, and `Modality` are extracted
 - Mapped to SNOMED CT and ROO terms
 - RDF triples are generated and stored in an in-memory `rdflib.Graph`

-### On File Upload

-- Uploaded DICOMs are saved to `dicom_uploads/`
-- Metadata is extracted and converted into RDF
-- The knowledge graph is updated live

 ## 🧪 SPARQL Query Example